After 9/11, turbans made Sikhs targets

 Singh posed the question to his son.
 "What should I do to them if I meet them?"

-Sukam smiled.
+Hukam smiled.
 "You have to wake up their hearts."

 For Singh, that was the right answer.